AstraCogni/VeritasManifesto/Veritas_Manifesto.md

 ✔ **Service, Not Ego** – Leadership is a **duty, not a personal empire**.
 The incentive structure must reward **competence and service** over self-interest.
 ✔ **Structural Corruption Resistance** – The system must be designed so that **corruption is more difficult and less rewarding than ethical governance**.
 ✔ **A Defined End** – Leadership must always be **borrowed, never owned**.
 No leader should have **indefinite rule, extensions, or legacy control**.
+✔ **Innovation in Governance** – Systems must evolve with new technologies, ensuring progress and resilience against corruption.

 ---